Spinning Babies Class

-Though there is a review of birth anatomy as it relates to Spinning Babies, a Childbirth education series are also valuable before this workshop.
+Though there is a review of birth anatomy as it relates to Spinning Babies, a Childbirth education series would be very valuable before this workshop.
 Childbirth teachers that attend an occasional birth will be able to follow the workshop material and understand the gist of application.

 Birth experience is the best teacher.
-Less experience means you will miss some concepts and will experience more frustration with the level of material presented.
+Less experience means you will understand less of the material presented.
 Prepare yourself by knowing anatomy of birthing, fetal positioning, stages of labor, modern obstetrical interventions and why they are used, and natural birth as well as epidural use and cesarean.
 Additionally, you can browse the Spinning Babies Website.

 I'm a parent, can I come?

 Sometimes a pregnant woman or couple comes who have had a long or otherwise difficult previous labor due to a baby's posterior presentation.
 They realize that they will not 'get' most of the workshop but will get the techniques and general ideas of when to use them.
 Some find a bit of closure when their own labor pattern situation is described.
 A bit of birth detective play might be possible in some classes, but not others.
 (Each class has a personality and a few become less focused (chatty) and more process oriented.)
 If you really want to come to an all day workshop, please email Gail and let her know you want to come.

 I'm a nurse, can I come?

-Labor and Delivery nurses make up a large minority of Spinning Babies participants when I do travel.
-Its particularly fun for a group of nurses to come together, or have your hospital sponsor a workshop.
+Its particularly fun for a group of Labor and Delivery nurses to come together, or have your hospital sponsor a workshop.
 Feedback shows that these techniques are raising the nurse's confidence in helping active, birthing women at their hospitals.
 I love the interactions and "cross cultural" enrichment of bringing nurses, midwives and doulas together in a topic we are all in agreement on: getting these babies turned and born!